Sourcing satellite data

 Many data types from many instruments/satellites are compatible with SIT-FUSE.
 NASA's Earthdata is a convenient platform to source data for the detection of HABs.

 Before beginning, it is necessary to create an Earthdata account, if you don't already have one.
-Click here to create an account.
+Click herearrow-up-right to create an account.

 Next, in terminal: